jeffreysorgen/golf-club-sensors/activity.md

 - **Slow down the sensor (do we need so many data points?)** In the SETUP loop, change the baud rate to lowest --> _Serial.begin(300);_ <-- from 9600
   - The swing is brief, so the slow BAUD will be adequate.
 (Tentative premise)

-#
-### Make the Serial Monitor show the word "Yes" or "Ready" when the device senses its Start orientation, and the word "Resting" when it senses its Rest orientation
-- Enable this activity within the Arduino IDE
-- Use boolean logic within the sketch _(how?)_
-#### Then make the smartphone beep when Ready
-- _HOW?_